Preah Vihear: Disputes over ownership since 2008

 The conflict between Cambodia and Thailand over land adjoining the site has led to periodic outbreaks of violence.

-A military clash occurred in October 2008.
-In April 2009, 66 stones at the temple allegedly were damaged by Thai soldiers firing across the border.
+One such military clash occurred in October 2008.
+In April 2009, 66 stones at the temple were allegedly damaged by Thai soldiers firing across the border.
 In February 2010, the Cambodian government filed a formal letter of complaint with Google Maps for depicting the natural watershed as the international border instead of the line shown on the 1907 French map used by the International Court of Justice in 1962.

 In February 2011, when Thai officials were in Cambodia negotiating the dispute, Thai and Cambodian troops clashed, resulting in injuries and deaths on both sides.
 Artillery bombardment in the area occurred during the conflict.
 The Cambodian government has claimed that damage occurred to the temple.
-However, a UNESCO mission to the site to determine the extent of the damage indicates that the destruction is a result of both Cambodian and Thai gunfire.
+However, a UNESCO mission to the site to determine the extent of the damage indicated that the destruction was a result of both Cambodian and Thai gunfire.

-Since 4 February, both sides have used artillery against each other, and both blame the other for starting the violence.
-On 5 February, Cambodia had formally complained in a letter to the U.N.
-"The recent Thai military actions violate the 1991 Paris Peace Accord, U.N.
-Charter and a 1962 judgment from the International Court of Justice", the letter claims.
+Starting on 4 February 2011, both sides used artillery against each other, and both blamed the other for initiating the violence.
+On 5 February, in a formal letter to the U.N., Cambodia complained that "The recent Thai military actions violate the 1991 Paris Peace Accord, U.N.
+Charter and a 1962 judgment from the International Court of Justice".
 On 6 February, the Cambodian government claimed that the temple had been damaged.
 Cambodia's military commander said: "A wing of our Preah Vihear temple has collapsed as a direct result of the Thai artillery bombardment".
 However, Thai sources spoke only of minor damage, claiming that Cambodian soldiers had fired from within the temple.

-ASEAN, to which both states belong, has offered to mediate over the issue.
-However, Thailand has insisted that bilateral discussions could better solve the issue.
+ASEAN, to which both states belong, offered to mediate the issue.
+However, Thailand insisted that bilateral discussions could better solve the issue.
 On 5 February, the right-wing People's Alliance for Democracy called for the resignation of Prime Minister Abhisit Vejjajiva for "failing to defend the nation's sovereignty".